-Complete Part II if you are considered the owner of any assets of a foreign trust under the grantor trust rules during the tax year.
-You are required to enter a taxpayer identification number for such foreign trust on line 2b.
+Complete Part II if you are considered the owner of any assets of a foreign trust under the rules of sections 671 through 679 during the tax year.
+You are required to enter a taxpayer identification number for such foreign trust on line 2b on page 1 of the form.